JK-Liu7/MeDUET/README.md

 ## 🙏 Acknowledgement

-Our codebase is built upon MONAI (https://github.com/Project-MONAI/MONAI), an open source framework for medical imaging AI.
+Our codebase is built upon [MONAI](https://github.com/Project-MONAI/MONAI), an open source framework for medical imaging AI.
 We sincerely thank the MONAI community for their valuable contributions.

-## 📝 Citation
+## ✒️ Citation

 If you find this project useful, please consider citing our paper.